The Challenges of API Development and How to Overcome Them

 The Challenge:

 APIs are often a target for cyberattacks because they expose application logic and sensitive data to external users.
 Common threats include injection attacks, data breaches, and Distributed Denial of Service (DDoS) attacks.
-Without proper security measures, your API could become a gateway for malicious actors.
+Without proper security measures, APIs can become an entry point for malicious actors.

 How to Overcome It:

-- Implement Authentication and Authorization: Use industry-standard protocols like OAuth 2.0 and API keys to ensure only authorized users can access your API.
+- Implement Authentication and Authorization: Use robust authentication protocols like OAuth 2.0 and API keys to ensure only authorized users can access your API.

 - Encrypt Data: Use HTTPS and TLS to encrypt data in transit, protecting it from interception.